MicrosoftDocs/dynamics365smb-docs/business-central/marketing-integrate-dynamicscrm.md

 ---
-title: Manage Customers Using Sales| Microsoft Docs
+title: Manage Customers Using Dynamics 365 for Sales| Microsoft Docs
-description: You can use Sales from inside Business Central  to map data and have seamless integration and synchronization in the lead-to-cash process.
+description: You can use Dynamics 365 for Sales from inside Business Central  to map data and have seamless integration and synchronization in the lead-to-cash process.
 documentationcenter: ''
 author: edupont04